jialincai/freecell-with-friends/README.md

    1. A CSV file containing the shuffled seeds is available on Google Drive.

-   1. Download the file and place it in the db-init/ directory of the project.
+   1. Download the file and place it in the `db-init/` directory of the project.

-   1. Make sure the filename matches the one referenced in db-init/init.sql (used to populate the deals table).
+   1. Make sure the filename matches the one referenced in `db-init/init.sql` (used to populate the deals table).

-   1. If the filename differs, Update the COPY FROM line in init.sql to reflect the new filename.
+   1. If the filename differs, update the `COPY FROM` line in `db-init/init.sql` to reflect the new filename.

 #### Create Postgres Container